gplepage/vegas/doc/source/vegas.rst

    .. attribute:: itn_results

       A list of the results from each iteration.

    .. automethod:: add(g)

+   .. automethod:: summary()

+.. autoclass:: vegas.RWAvgArray

+   .. autoattribute:: chi2

+   .. autoattribute:: dof

+   .. autoattribute:: Q

+   .. attribute:: itn_results

+      A list of the results from each iteration.

+   .. automethod:: add(g)